kartonfarkas/api_docs/source/suite/contacts/contact_list_add_contacts.rst

 Adding Contacts to a Contact List
 =================================

-Adds contacts to the contact list.
+Adds new contacts to an existing contact list.

 Endpoint
 --------